Pion observables calculated in Minkowski and Euclidean spaces with Ans\"atze for quark propagators: Electromagnetic form factor

 where $M_q^2\in\{\mathfrak{p_1},\mathfrak{p_2},\mathfrak{p_3},\lambda^2\}$.
 The numbers $(-M_q^2)$ are poles of the propagator functions (\ref{MMFQP}) and (\ref{QuarkPropagators:MelloMeloFredericoQP:MEu}).
 Changing $M_q^2\to M_q^2-i\varepsilon$ pushes odd--indexed poles to the complex upper half--plane and even-indexed poles to the lower half--plane.
 We define two sets,

 where ${\cal A}$ and $\cal B$ contain poles that must be bypassed from below and from above, respectively.
 Note that not all four values of $M_q^2$ produce poles of the integrand.
 For example, $(q^0)_{7,8}$ are poles of the integrand only for $M_q^2=\lambda^2$; these two poles correspond to singular behavior of $\Gamma_\pi(q-P/2,P^\prime)$ and are defined by equation $(q-P/2)^2=\lambda^2$.
-For simplicity of definition, the sets ${\cal A}$ and ${\cal B}$ are allowed to contain superfluous points, but this does not obstruct the analysis hereafter.
+For simplicity of definition, sets ${\cal A}$ and ${\cal B}$ are allowed to contain superfluous points, but this does not obstruct the analysis hereafter.
 Numerical examination shows that $\max\{{\cal A}\}<\min\{{\cal B}\}$ for the chosen model parameters, so we define

 which is a function of $\vartheta$ and $\xi$, but does not depend on $\varphi$ thanks to the symmetry.
-Figure ~\ref{QuarkPropagators:Mello-emff-path} illustrates the $\xi$--dependence of $(q^0)_j$'s and $(q^0)_c$ for a fixed value of $\vartheta$.
-Unlike the case of $f_\pi$ calculation, Eq.~(\ref{fpi_approx}), where the first and third quadrants of $q^0$ complex plane is free of poles and the naive Wick rotation $q^0=-i q_4$ ($q_4\in\RealNumbers$) is allowed, in the present case of $F_\pi(Q^2)$ calculation, the path of integration ought to be shifted to pass between poles contained in the sets ${\cal A}$ and ${\cal B}$:
+Figure ~\ref{QuarkPropagators:Mello-emff-path} illustrates the $\xi$ dependence of $(q^0)_j$'s and $(q^0)_c$ for a fixed value of $\vartheta$.
+Unlike the case of the $f_\pi$ calculation (\ref{fpi_approx}), where the first and third quadrants of the $q^0$ complex plane is free of poles and the naive Wick rotation $q^0=-i q_4$ ($q_4\in\RealNumbers$) is allowed, in the present case of the $F_\pi(Q^2)$ calculation, the path of integration ought to be shifted to pass between poles contained in the ${\cal A}$ and ${\cal B}$,

 where $q_4\in\langle-\infty,\infty\rangle$.
 Eventually, the numerical integration over $q_4$, $\xi$, and $\vartheta$ is performed using the adaptive quadrature; see Fig.~\ref{QuarkPropagators:3RQP:emff} for the final result.